Kyligence/kylin-tpch/README.md

 ##### VI.
 Initialize needed IAM role and Used User which have access to aws

+> Note:
+>
-> Note: if IAM role has created, then set the role name to `cloudformation_templates/ec2-cluster-distribution.yaml`'s `Ec2OperationRole`
+> If IAM role has created, then set the role name to `cloudformation_templates/ec2-cluster-distribution.yaml`'s `Ec2OperationRole`
 >
 > The working user who also must have the access to `S3`